texnixe/kirby-preview/readme.md

 ## Kirby Preview field

 Let's you choose a page from a select field and shows a preview of it in an iframe below the field.
+It is possible to define a template extension for dedicated preview options, e.g. if you want to show the raw contents of the page instead of a heavily formatted page.

 **I'm creating this for my personal use in a project and it is still under development.
 Feel free to use it at your own risk.**